AffiliateWP/affiliatewp-affiliate-area-tabs/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Fix: Settings screen not loading CSS and JS when some site languages were used
+* Tweak: If the site language is changed, re-saving the settings now retranslates tab titles (if the translation file is available)

 = 1.2 =
 * New: Improved admin UI
 * New: Drag and drop tab reordering.
 Requires AffiliateWP version 2.1.7 or newer